sameersbn/docker-squid/README.md

 export https_proxy=http://172.17.42.1:3128
 ```

-To use Squid in you Docker containers add the following line to your `Dockerfile`.
+To use Squid in your Docker containers add the following line to your `Dockerfile`.

 ```dockerfile
 ENV http_proxy=http://172.17.42.1:3128 \